shadow-edge9/CEAM-Task-3D-Image-Classifier/README.md

 * `seaborn` and `matplotlib` for graphs
 * `PIL` (for `Image`)

+## How to Run the Project
+1. You do NOT need to run `model.py`.
+The weights have been uploaded already.
+Do not attempt to delete the weights file or else you will not be able to run `predict.py`.
+(Training Dataset cannot be uploaded due to limitations)
+2. Run `predict.py` after typing in the image path.
+You have at your disposal a collection of test images I used myself in the `Test` directory.

-> If you have Blender, you can run `shape_generator_1.py` and `gradient_shape_generator` **within Blender** NOT in PYTHON.
+> If you have Blender, you can run `shape_generator_1.py` and `gradient_shape_generator` **within Blender** NOT in Python.
 The script will not run there.
 The script will generate beautiful 3D renders for you and save it to a folder.

+## Experimentation Phase
+## Observations and Conclusions
+This section is under construction...
+## Learnings and Challenge and Bug Fixes
+This section is under construction...
+## Next Step
+* I intend to run the model without the greyscale filter and see if it's accuracy improves or worsens